 How Aid is Determined

-Elmhurst College offers financial assistance to students on the basis of demonstrated need.
+Elmhurst University offers financial assistance to students on the basis of demonstrated need.
 Need is the difference between the cost of attendance (COA) and the expected family contribution (EFC).

 Cost of Attendance

-The Cost of Attendance is an estimate of your total education-related expenses while you are enrolled at Elmhurst College.
+The Cost of Attendance is an estimate of your total education-related expenses while you are enrolled at Elmhurst University.